ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 The `typ` value `jwp` can be used by applications to indicate that this object is a JWP using the JWP Compact Serialization.
-Other type values can also be used by applications.
+Other type values can also be used by applications, including those using the `+jwp` media type structured syntax suffix.

 It is RECOMMENDED that the `typ` Header Parameter be used for explicit typing, in parallel to the recommendations in Section 3.11 of [@RFC8725].